(Originally published in Data Center Knowledge)

 In fact, our goal all along, and especially with our recent updates, has been to improve usability for enterprise admins and users by meeting the key corporate OFS concerns head on, which ESG defines as:

 • Curbing shadow IT.
 In most cases, rogue OFS usage is not about malicious employees but about employees finding a tool that fills a void left by existing processes.
-With Syncplicity, users can manage their files and folders, and access and edit files from anywhere on their mobile devices.
+With Syncplicity by Axway, users can manage their files and folders, and access and edit files from anywhere on their mobile devices.

 • Securing company assets.
-Syncplicity’s new admin controls and rank-ordered policies help IT prevent internal breaches—either malicious or accidental—by setting granular permissions for users, groups, and individual pieces of content.
+Syncplicity by Axway’s new admin controls and rank-ordered policies help IT prevent internal breaches—either malicious or accidental—by setting granular permissions for users, groups, and individual pieces of content.

-Today we are releasing the most significant update to the Syncplicity’s Windows Client in many years.
+Today we are releasing the most significant update to the Syncplicity by Axway’s Windows Client in many years.

 We are as passionate about creating beautiful user experiences as we are about IT security and control.
 Over the past year, every new app we’ve introduced has included significant UI and design enhancements.
 Our passion for creating beautiful app experiences has been confirmed by a 5-star rating and great reviews in the Windows marketplace for our Windows 8 app.
 The new Windows client is no exception, and introduces a cleaner look and more elegant design.